An Introduction to Ferrum College

 right under FERPA can complete an Education Record Release Form.
 Forms are available

-in the offices of Student Services and Registrar.
+online and in the offices of Student Affairs and Registrar.

 Student Residence Halls